minagawah/cra-ts-emotion-tailwind-solution/README.md

 and I do not want others to suffer as I did....
 This is a sample app to illustrate my solutions.

-Also, I finally figure out the workaround for CRA with TypeScript to run Jest + Enzyme tests (using `ts-jest`).
+Also, I finally figure out
+how to test with Jest + Enzyme in CRA TypeScript app (using `ts-jest`).
+Hope it helps.
-Or, if you are NOT using TypeScript and having the similar issue using `babel-jest` for testing, then looking at
+Or, if you are NOT using TypeScript, and struggling with `babel-jest`, then looking at
 [another project of mine](https://github.com/minagawah/food) may help.